 I was honoured to represent The Rereaders podcast in a convivial midday conversation at the Wheeler Centre on Tuesday 30 May, 2017, alongside visiting US critics Dana Stevens and Stephen Metcalf of Slate‘s Culture Gabfest.

-I’m appearing in conversation with US-based writer and critic Chris Kraus (of I Love Dick fame) at The Wheeler Centre on Tuesday 23 May, 2017, discussing first-person feminism and the boundaries between life and art.
+I appeared in conversation with US-based writer and critic Chris Kraus (of I Love Dick fame) for The Wheeler Centre on Tuesday 23 May, 2017, discussing first-person feminism and the boundaries between life and art.

 I spoke at two discussion panels at the 2016 Independent Publishing Conference, a key professional development event for the publishing industry.
 The conference was held at the Wheeler Centre from 9-12 November, 2016.